MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

 # Assignment 1 - Creating a Hockey Time Keeper's Database

-Over the course of the assginments in this course this semester we will construct a simple application that works as a hockey Time Keeper's database.
+Over the course of the assignments in this course this semester we will construct a simple application that works as a hockey Time Keeper's database.
 For this first phase we will construct the basic components needed to keep track of hockey player data and allow the time keeper to record, shots, goals and power-play goals for each player on a team.

 For the first phase, the time keeper should be able to load a list of players, add a new player, list the players' roster information and list the players' stats.
 The timer keeper should also be able to record a player's shot, a goal with one or two assists, and a power play goal, with one or two assists.